Panzer-Jack/Panzer-Jack/README.md

 In the near future, as long as possible, I will still look for my own ideal life style.

-- 🎓 ByteDance Youth Training Camp（ 2023 Backend Training Camp ）
+- 🎓 The 6th ByteDance Youth Training Camp（ Frontend Advanced Class ）
 - 🔭 I’m currently learning Full Stack Developping & Music & Drawing, and Preparing for 2025 Postgraduate Entrance Examination.
 - 😃 An amateur in playing harmonica, piano and digital painting
 - ❤️ I like watching Animations、reading Light Novels、playing Galgame and all the element about ACGN